Breaking Down Barriers: GitLab and Jenkins in Modern DevOps

 2.5.
 Lack of Visibility and Control in Large Organizations

-In large organizations with complex workflows, maintaining visibility and control can be tricky:
+In large organizations with complex workflows, maintaining visibility and control can be difficult:

 • Scaling Challenges: Jenkins’ core architecture may not scale easily to meet the demands of large teams or complex projects.